exakat/exakat-docs/Reference/Rules/Exceptions/UselessCatch.rst

 Among the task of a catch clause : log the `exception <https://www.php.net/exception>`_, clean any mess that was introduced, fail graciously.

+In particular, a return inside a catch clause might short-circuit the commands laid after the try/catch block.

+It is also a sign that there is no `error <https://www.php.net/error>`_, and the `exception <https://www.php.net/exception>`_ shall be handled with a preemptive check, rather than an `error <https://www.php.net/error>`_ review.

 .. code-block:: php

    <?php